50 Career Overall Rank

-Although he began painting as early as 1994 his most successful works were produced from 1998 onward.
-Thirteen have sold for more than $25,000, of which 3 were sold during 2012, 2 in 2013 and 3 in 2015.
-Nevertheless his results are skewed by the spectacular $156,000 paid for Body Marks 2001, at Sotheby’s in July 2007 (Lot 94), which was by far and away the artist’s most spectacular result to date.
+Although he began painting as early as 1994, his most successful works were produced from 1998 onward.
+Fifteen have sold for more than $25,000, of which eight were sold between 2012 and 2015.
+Nevertheless, his results are skewed by the spectacular $156,000 paid for Body Marks 2001, at Sotheby’s in July 2007 (Lot 94), which was by far and away the artist’s most impressive result to date.

 All of the paintings that occupy his top ten results were created between 1998 and 2002, the year he passed away.
-Prince of Wales's paintings rose in value on both the primary and secondary markets immediately following his winning the Telstra general painting award in 2001, and his late career work, particularly those painted on a large scale, have commanded escalating prices since that time.
-The record price set in 2007 more than doubled the high estimate of $70,000 at Sotheby’s July sale (Lot 94) despite this having been the highest presale estimate ever placed on one of his works at sale.
+Prince of Wales's paintings rose in value on both the primary and secondary markets immediately following his winning the Telstra general painting award in 2001; his late career works, particularly those painted on a large scale, have commanded escalating prices since that time.
+The record price more than doubled the high estimate of $70,000 at Sotheby’s July sale (Lot 94) despite this having been the highest presale estimate ever placed on one of his works prior to 2018 when his second highest price was was achieved in Sotheby's March London sale.
+That major painting measuring 187 x 146 cm was estimated at GBP40,000 - 50,000 and sold at the high estimate (equivalent to $AUD88,615).

-Prince's second highest record ($61,000) was set at the Laverty auction at Bonham's in 2013.
-His third was far more conservative for a work measuring 223 x 132 cm.
+Prince's third highest record ($61,000) was set at the Laverty auction at Bonham's in 2013.
+His fourth was far more conservative for a work measuring 223 x 132 cm.
 Body Marks 1999 sold in 2011 at Deutscher and Hackett's June sale (Lot 28).
-It was an version in revers of the work that won him the general painting prize in the 2001 Telstra Award.
+It was a reversed version of the work that won him the general painting prize in the 2001 Telstra Award.
 White dots jump out against a dark blue background.
 The colours are deep, and subtle and it is only by looking closer into the depth of the blue that black dots, layered on the background, become apparent.
 There is a sense of unity and harmony in both paintings, which is a hallmark of the best of this artist’s works.

 Born c.1938 at Belyuen (Dellisaville), a small community on the far side of Darwin Harbour, Midpul, more familiarly known as Prince of Wales, was a custodian and leader of Larakia ceremonies and dances, a leading didgeridoo player, and practiced art as ceremonial body painting for much of his life.
 His father, Imabul, was also known as King George and this, perhaps as much as the fact that Midpul danced for Queen Elizabeth during a royal trip to Australia in the 1960's, resulted in his familiar ‘English’ name.
 ‘Prince’ grew up with his mother’s people, the Wadgigiyn, on the Cox Peninsula across the harbour from Darwin, and spent much of his adult life living with other Dangalaba clan members at the beach camp at Cullen (Kahlin) Bay, now an expensive marina development.